-This is to allow Company to have sufficient time to address all substantial and relevant submitted questions.
-The Company will respond to these questions and published it on the (i) SGX's website and (ii) the Company's corporate website on or before the 17 April 2022 (forty-eight (48) hours prior to the closing date and time for the lodgement of the proxy forms).
-The Company has also adopted an interactive platform for the AGM and shareholders are allowed to ask questions during the AGM itself.
+Shareholders are encouraged to submit their questions before 2:00 p.m. on 13 April 2023 as this will allow Company to have sufficient time to address all substantial and relevant submitted questions.
+The Company will respond to these questions and published it on the (i) SGX's website and (ii) the Company's corporate website on or before the 16 April 2023 (forty-eight (48) hours prior to the closing date and time for the lodgement of the proxy forms).
 The minutes of the AGM will be published on (i) the SGX's website (ii) the Company's corporate website, within one month after the date of the AGM.